-Rankings will be adjusted to ensure that 25 percent of the available funds are dedicated to projects and programs benefiting Disadvantaged Communities as identified in the State Guidelines.
+Rankings will be adjusted to ensure that 25 percent of the available funds are dedicated to projects and programs that benefit Disadvantaged Communities as identified in the CTC Guidelines.

 STEP 6: FINAL RANKING & CONTINGENCY PROJECT LIST

 The final list of project rankings will be produced.